getify/You-Dont-Know-JS/es6 & beyond/ch5.md

 **Warning:** If you use an object as a Map key and that object is later discarded (all references unset) in attempt to have garbage collection (GC) reclaim its memory, the Map itself will still retain its entry.
 You will need to first remove the entry from the Map before unsetting the last reference, or the object will not be GC-able.
 In the next section, we'll see WeakMaps as a better option for GC-eligible object keys.

-While you can use any kind of value as a key, you typically will use objects with Maps, as strings and other primitives are already eligible for the keys of normal objects.
+While you can use any kind of value as a key for a Map, you typically will use objects, as strings and other primitives are already eligible as keys of normal objects.
 In other words, you'll probably want to continue to use normal objects for maps unless some or all of the keys need to be objects, in which case Map is more appropriate.

 ## WeakMaps